This report is for media and the general public.

 The SMM continued to monitor the implementation of the provisions of the Minsk Protocol and Memorandum and the work of the Joint Centre for Control and Co-ordination (JCCC).
-The JCCC reported an increased number of ceasefire violations, the majority occurring in and around the Donetsk airport.
+A Grad rocket exploded near a civilian bus at a Ukrainian Army Checkpoint near Volnovakha, killing 12 civilians and injuring 17.

-The situation remained calm in Kharkiv, Odessa, Kherson, Chernivtsi, Ivano-Frankivsk, Lviv and Kyiv.
+The situation in Kherson, Chernivtsi, Ivano-Frankivsk and Kyiv was calm.